phillycheese15/Baseball-database-drills/README.md

-# Baseball-database-drills
+# Baseball-database
 SQL drills baseball project

-Here are the questions for the baseball drills questions
+Here are the questions for the baseball questions

 1. Write a query that returns the namefirst and namelast fields of the people table, along with the inducted field from the hof_inducted table.
 All rows from the people table should be returned, and NULL values for the fields from hof_inducted should be returned when there is no match found.